AbdelghaniTassi/docker-geoserver-lb/README.md

 A docker cluster with loadbalanced geoserver's using nginx and postgres/postgis!
 Geoserver is heavily influenced by https://github.com/thinkWhere/GeoServer-Docker and https://github.com/kartoza/docker-geoserver.

 By default, docker-compose.yml launches 2 geoserver instances, a writable master and a slave.
 Any interactions with the geoserver web/rest interface uses the master.
-Changes made by the master will be detected by the slaves and trigger a configuration reload, keeping the configuration in sync between instances.
+Changes made by the master will be detected by the slaves and trigger a configuration reload, keeping it in sync between instances.

 Geoserver user: admin/geoserver
 Postgres user: postgres/postgres